Victoria Shepherd

 I’m a born and bred south Londoner exploring the city’s streets and archives in search of revelatory social history…

-Long-form narrative storytelling for podcasts and radio
+Long-form narrative storytelling for podcasts and radio; podcast contributor

-Much of my archive of over a hundred credits as producer of history/science documentaries can be found on BBC Sounds.
+Much of my archive of credits as producer of history/science documentaries can be found on BBC Sounds.
 Highlights: ‘A History of Delusions’, presented by Professor Daniel Freeman (10×15′ series co-produced with Eve Streeter) https://www.bbc.co.uk/sounds/brand/m0001d95, ‘This Old Heart of Mine’, presented by Giles Fraser (5×10′ series) https://www.bbc.co.uk/sounds/brand/b09jhv0w ‘The History of the Future’ https://www.bbc.co.uk/programmes/b01mnsns/episodes/guide (10×15′ series) ‘A Natural History of the Banker’ presented by Andrew Ross Sorkin https://www.bbc.co.uk/programmes/b07zv3gt ‘The Glass Delusion’, presented by Adam Phillips https://www.bbc.co.uk/programmes/b05sy63b and ‘Experiments in Living’ presented by Juliet Gardiner; ‘The Periodic Table’ (5×15′) presented by Chris Addison; ‘Headstrong and Proud’ (10×15) presented by Michael Crick, ‘The Wizard of Oz’, presented by Salman Rushdie.

 Historical Consultant